 - First and foremost, if your little one is teary or crying, try calming him down by taking him in your arms and caressing him.
 There is nothing more therapeutic than a mother’s touch.

 - You can sing softly to him, or play some soothing music.

 - You can gently rub his palms and feet.

 - You may even stroke his hair.

 - After he calms down, gently put him on the bed.

-- Then as per the problem or ailment, press the reflex point.
-However, remember to do it gently as babies are fragile and too much of pressure may do more harm than good to them.
+- Then as per the problem or ailment, press the required reflex point.
+However, remember to do it gently, as babies are fragile, and too much of pressure may do more harm than good to them.

 Acupressure is a great and inexpensive way of healing your baby’s ailments, but it is only an alternative form of treatment.
-In case of extreme or severe health issues, it is advisable to consult a doctor rather than try out acupressure at home.
+In case of extreme or severe health issues, it is advisable to consult a doctor, rather than trying out acupressure by yourself at home.
 It is also essential that one should know the exact pressure points.
-Doing it the right way and the correct technique can go a long way in keeping your little one healthy.
+Doing it the right way and with the correct technique can go a long way in keeping your little one healthy.